geudde/attic-chest/pages/13.reference/01.porden/docs.md

 O'erpower'd and sever'd by the flying bands.

 On rolls the impetuous host, where Chrysos stood
-Amid his veterans, firm and unsubdu'd :
+Amid his veterans, firm and unsubdu'd:
 Phlogos with Chrysos yet the fight maintain'd,
-Platina there Thermasion's strength sustain'd ;
+Platina there Thermasion's strength sustain'd;
 There in bright arms around their honour'd sire,
 Four gallant youths repel the powers of fire.
 Iridion now, and Empyros engage,